 (415) 387-2272 • greenapplebooks.com

-Green Apple Books in San Francisco was founded in 1967 and has grown 10 times from its original 750 square feet, now with two locations: Clement Street in the Richmond and Ninth Avenue in the Inner Sunset.
+Green Apple Books in San Francisco was founded in 1967 and has grown 10 times from its original 750 square feet, and now has two locations: Clement Street in the Richmond and Ninth Avenue in the Inner Sunset.
 With a huge selection of new and used books, magazines and music, the store hosts its own authors’ nights and book fairs and also outside events.
-Exciting upcoming readings from literary luminaires include the likes of Rachel Cusk, Hari Kunzru, John Waters, Michael Chabon and Catherine Lacey.
-And breaking news: starting in October, Green Apple will be taking over ownership of Fillmore Street institution Browser Books.
+Past readings from literary luminaires include the likes of Rachel Cusk, Hari Kunzru, John Waters, Michael Chabon and Catherine Lacey.

 (650) 324-4321 • keplers.com

-Launched in Menlo Park in 1955, Kepler’s calls itself “an intellectual and cultural hub for the Peninsula,” hosting a full calendar of author events and book club meetings.
+Reopened as of Sept.
+1. J. readers are rejoicing as one of their favorite places is live again!
+Launched in Menlo Park in 1955, Kepler’s calls itself “an intellectual and cultural hub for the Peninsula,” normally hosting a full calendar of author events and book club meetings.
 The formerly family-owned institution, a leader in the paperback revolution, reinvented itself several years ago with a for-profit bookstore that supports a nonprofit organization offering cultural and educational programming.

 (415) 927-0960 • bookpassage.com